Tried and True Tips for Dog Potty Training

 4. Reward your puppy

 Reward your puppy for good behavior.
 Feed your puppy their favorite treats, provide praise, or give them a nice gentle hug.
-Whatever you do, don’t scold them too often.
-Punishing your dog regularly will not make them better or smarter.
+Whatever you do, don’t scold them harshly.
+Punishing your dog will not make them better or smarter.
 Every first time dog owners need to understand that punishing your dog regularly can create fear in them and as a result, your dog can act aggressively towards others.

 When faced with a carrot-or-a-stick decision, favor the carrot as much as possible!
 With that being said, there are times when you should reward your dog and other times where you have to be stern, just don’t cross the line into being too negative.